patrickbwarren/qgis3-survex-import/README.md

     - as walls ;
     - as cross sections ;
     - as traverses, showing the centrelines used for above ;
-* Get CRS from .3d file, or inherit from QGIS project ;
+* Get CRS from .3d file, or inherit from QGIS3 project ;
 * Keep features from previous import(s) ;
 * Select a GeoPackage (.gpkg) file to save results (optional).